 When looking for the root causes of insecurity, you often have to look within and introspect a little.
 That’s because this emotion is the direct result of unpleasant experiences that may have scarred you on some level.

-Speaking of what causes insecurity in a relationship, psychologist Juhi Mishra Pandey says, “Feeling insecure is natural up to a point.
+Speaking of what causes insecurity in a relationship, Juhi says, “Feeling insecure is natural up to a point.
 It becomes a matter of concern when the person starts panicking and tendency starts to threaten the foundation of the relationship.
 There are a host of factors that can lead to insecurity in a relationship.
 These factors are seldom external.
 In most of cases, the reason lies within the person.”

 Related Reading: Dealing With An Insecure Boyfriend?
 Here Are 15 Coping Tips